 For more information about the airport and how to get there by other means of transport, see our Fiumicino Airport page.

 If you're travelling to Rome, do what the locals would do and use the Leonardo express.
 Here are some questions you might want to know before you set off.

 No. Unfortunately, all tickets must be purchased before departure.

 There is no WiFi on board but there are power outlets, meaning you can still charge your devices and watch any pre-downloaded programmes.

 No, all Leonardo express trains offer the same level of service.

 Yes, small animals placed in a carrier can travel for free.

-Yes, the service runs as normal even in the event of a strike with substitute bus services available also.
+Yes, the service runs as normal even in the event of a strike and rail replacement bus services are also available.

 Bring as much as you can carry.
-There are no weight or size limits, and Leonardo express trains are equipped with ample space to accommodate luggage.
+There are no weight or size limits, and Leonardo express trains provide plenty of space to accommodate your luggage.